d-gilles/Tiniworld_ML_Timeseries/README.md

 This project includes a streamlit http frontend to interact with the data.
 You can choose from 2 options to run the frontend.

-1. Run streamlit direct by `make streamlit`
+1. Run streamlit direct by `make app`
 2. Use Docker.
 For this you need a docker Daemon running on your machine.
 To build a docker image, just run `make docker_build` and to run it in a container - guess what - run `make docker_run`.

 In both cases streamlit should automatically start your browser and go to `localhost:8501` if not click [here](http://localhost:8501)